usnistgov/FIPS201/foreword.md

 # 12. Waivers. {#s-12}

-As per the Federal Information Security Management Act of 2002 [[FISMA]](_Appendix/references.md#ref-FISMA), waivers to Federal Information Processing Standards are not allowed.
+The  Federal  Information  Security  Management  Act  (FISMA)  does  not  allow for waivers to Federal Information Processing Standards (FIPS) that are made mandatory by the Secretary of Commerce.

 # 13. Where to Obtain Copies. {#s-13}